Josh Bell Player Props: Guardians vs. Brewers

-On Friday, Josh Bell (.576 slugging percentage in past 10 games, including three home runs) and the Cleveland Guardians play the Milwaukee Brewers, whose starting pitcher will be Wade Miley.
-First pitch is at 7:10 PM ET.
+Josh Bell -- with a slugging percentage of .528 in his past 10 games, including three home runs -- will be in action for the Cleveland Guardians against the Milwaukee Brewers, with Freddy Peralta on the mound, on June 24 at 4:10 PM ET.

-He notched a home run while going 1-for-4 in his last game against the Athletics.
+He had a hitless performance in his last game (0-for-4) against the Brewers.

 Josh Bell Game Info & Props vs. the Brewers